Dead ends on wreath products and lamplighter groups: The quasi-Hamiltonian property

 \subsection{Abelian groups}

-In this subsection, we prove that any Cayley graph of a finitely generated abelian group different from $\cay{\Z}{\{\pm 1\}}$ has the quasi-Hamiltonian property.
-Since the lamplighter group over $\cay{\Z}{\{\pm 1\}}$ is covered by Cleary and Taback's original example in \cite{ClearyTaback05}, we conclude that any lamplighter group $A\wr B$ over an abelian base group $B$ has unbounded depth, with respect to every standard generating set $\std=S_A\cup S_B$ (as long as the lamps group $(A,S_A)$ has unbounded depth).
+In this subsection, we prove that any Cayley graph of a finitely generated abelian group different from $\cay{\Z}{\{\pm 1\}}$ is quasi-Hamiltonian.
+Since the lamplighter group over $\cay{\Z}{\{\pm 1\}}$ is covered by Cleary and Taback's original example in \cite{ClearyTaback05}, we conclude that any lamplighter group $A\wr B$ over an abelian base group $B$ has unbounded depth, with respect to every standard generating set $\std=S_A\cup S_B$, as long as the lamps group $(A,S_A)$ has unbounded depth.

 We begin by sketching the proof of the fact that every Cayley graph of an abelian group other than $\cay{\Z}{\pm 1}$ has the quasi-Hamiltonian property.
 Our starting point are ``grid graphs'', that is, graphs whose vertex set is and where edges connect vertices of the form $(i,j)$ with $(k,l)$ if and only if $|i-k|+|j-l|=1$, for $1\le i,k\le n$ and $1\le j,l\le m$.
 Hamiltonian paths in such graph have been studied by Itai, Papadimitiou and Szwarcfiter \cite{ItaiPapadimitriouSzwarcfiter1982}, and their results imply that between any two vertices there is a spanning path that repeats at most $2$ elements.
 This shows that the Cayley graph of $\Z^2$ with standard generators, as well as the graph $\Z\times \{1,\ldots, n\}$, $n\ge 2$, have the quasi-Hamiltonian property.
 The rest of the proof consists of showing that any Cayley graph of an abelian group $G$, other than $\cay{\Z}{\{\pm 1\}}$, contains one of the above graphs as a spanning subgraph.
 In other words, that for any Cayley graph $\cay{G}{S}$ as above, there exists a bijective $1$-Lipschitz embedding whose domain is one of the graphs $\Z^2$ or $\Z\times \{1,\ldots,n\}$, for some $n\ge 2$.
 This will follow from an inductive argument, based on the proofs of Vászonyi \cite{Vazsonyi1939} and Nash-Williams \cite{NashWilliams1959} of the existence of Hamiltonian double rays in the Cayley graph of any abelian group.